NII-Kobayashi/Linear_Regression/README.md

  - *example.py* : This code estimates all the model parameters (alpha, variance) from observation data and predicts future retweet activity.
- - *example_cross_validation.py* : This code evalutes the error of the model by using 5 cross validation and prints the average mean, media error and correlation
+ - *example_cross_validation.py* : This code evaluates the error of the model by using 5 cross validation and prints the average mean, media error and correlation

 You can just run :